-Any student having or suspected of having an infectious or a chronic communicable disease, as defined in the County Health Department Policy for the Prevention and Control of Communicable Diseases, shall be excluded from school for the period of time designated in the Health Department Policy.
+Any student having or suspected of having an infectious or a chronic communicable disease, as defined in the County Health Department Policy for the Prevention and Control of Communicable Diseases, shall be excluded from school for the period designated in the Illinois Department Public Health (IDPH) Policy - Will County.

-The right to privacy of students with infectious or a chronic communicable disease will be respected.
-Specific information in regard to a student with an infectious or chronic communicable disease will be limited to those persons with a direct need to know.
-Such persons shall be advised of any precautions that may be appropriate to the situation.
+- The right to privacy of students with infectious or chronic communicable diseases will be respected.
+Specific information regarding a student with an infectious or chronic communicable disease will be limited to those people with a direct need to know.
+Such people shall be advised of any precautions that may be appropriate to the situation. - JCA will follow IDPH guidelines to provide the best educational opportunity for the student.